benhession/image-picker/mongo-db-migrations/README.md

 ## Testing

 The migrations can be run during unit tests by adding a testImplementation dependency for`test-util` and annotating the test class with `@QuarkusTestResource(MongoMigrationResource.class)`.
-The database name and port of the MongoDb container must also be added to `application.yml` as:

-- `%test.quarkus.mongodb.database`
-- `%test.quarkus.mongodb.devservices.port`